learn-co-curriculum/axi-dat-challenge1/README.md

-# Mod 1 Code Challenge: Star Wars Starships
+# Mod 1 Code Challenge: Pokémon Items

 This assessment is designed to test your understanding of these areas: